Digvijaya Singh: Work at national level

 Following his party's defeat, Singh determined that he would not contest any polls for the next decade and the Raghogarh constituency was won by his cousin, Mool Singh, at the next elections in 2008.
 Singh shifted his attention to working for Congress from the centre, becoming a general secretary of the AICC and being involved in the party's organisation across several states, including Andhra Pradesh, Assam, Bihar and Uttar Pradesh.

 In 2012, Singh said that there was a need for younger people to be involved in state assemblies and that he had no further interest in contesting state elections.
 He expressed a willingness to contest the 2014 Lok Sabha elections if Congress wanted him to do so; he also said that he would like to see his son as the incumbent of the Raghogarh constituency.
 His son, Jaivardhan, was accompanied by his father when he joined the INC in June 2013 after previous involvement in its youth section.
 Mool Singh, the incumbent MLA, announced then that he would not be contesting his Raghogarh Assembly seat in the forthcoming elections, paving the way for Jaivardhan to be elected in a form of dynastic succession that is a feature of politics in India.

 In January 2014, he was elected as a member of parliament to the Rajya Sabha from Madhya Pradesh.

 Singh has been criticised by his opposition for corruption, which he denied.
 In 2011, a charge sheet was submitted in court against him but the Central Bureau of Investigation (CBI) determined in March 2014 that there was no case to answer.

 In June 2015, Singh petitioned the Supreme Court, pleading for a CBI probe into the Vyapam scam.
 He claimed to have interacted with a whistleblower who had revealed sensitive information to him.
 The CBI dismissed the claim in November 2017, raising the possibility that Singh could be prosecuted for fabricating evidence.

 In the 2019 Indian general election, he ran for Lok Sabha in the constituency of Bhopal, but lost to Pragya Singh Thakur.

+In the 2024 Indian general election, he ran for Lok Sabha in the constituency of Rajgarh, and lost to BJP candidate Rodmal Nagar by a margin of 146,089 votes.

 Controversies

-1998 Multai farmer massacre

 In 1998, 19 to 24 farmers were shot dead by Madhya Pradesh police.
 Singh was Chief Minister of the state at the time and the People's Union for Civil Liberties (PUCL) blamed him for arresting farmers' leaders.